 If $|E_{p}\cap E_i| = 1$ for all $i\neq 1, l$, then there are two vertices $x\in E_{p}$ and $y\in E_i$ such that $x,y \in S_j$ (say) and have $r(x|\Pi) = (1,\ldots,0,\ldots,1) = r(y|\Pi)$, where $0$ is at the $j$th place, a contradiction to the fact that $\Pi$ is resolving partition.
 Similarly, in the second and third case, we can see that a partition of cardinality $n$ is not a resolving partition of $V(H)$.
 Thus $H$ is an $n$-uniform linear hyperpath. \end{proof}

-Recall that the rank of a hypergraph $H$ is the maximum number of vertices in a hyperedge.
+The {\it rank} of a hypergraph $H$ is the maximum number of vertices in a hyperedge.
 One might think that the partition dimension of $H$ is always greater than or equal to the rank of $H$.
-This is true for an $n$-uniform linear hyperpath and an $n$-uniform linear hypercycle $\mathcal{C}_{k,3}$ with even $k$.
-But, it is not true, in general, as we show in the following example:
+This is true for an $n$-uniform linear hyperpath and an $n$-uniform linear hypercycle $\mathcal{C}_{k,3}$.
+But, in general, it is not true as shown in the following example: